jasonrute/lean_proof_recording/README.md

 modified, so you don't have to worry about messing up your lean install.

 Run this command to build lean, and populate `_target` with both `mathlib` and `lean/library` code.
-It also makes some unstable modifications to `leanpkg.path`.
+It also makes some unstable modifications to `leanpkg.path` and creates `src/all.lean` importing all lean files in the project dependencies, later used for tracing.

 ```bash
 python3 -m lean_proof_recording.pipeline.refresh